-This task displays the firmware device node information that appears on CHRP platforms.
+This task displays the firmware device node information.
 This service aid is intended to gather more information about individual or particular devices on the system.
 The format of the output data may differ depending on which level of the AIX operating system is installed.